Ombitasvir, Paritaprevir, Ritonavir, and Dasabuvirpronounced as (om bit' as vir) (par'' I ta' pre vir) (ri toe' na vir) (da sa' bue vir)

 - tell your doctor if you are pregnant, plan to become pregnant, or are breastfeeding.
 If you become pregnant while taking ombitasvir, paritaprevir, ritonavir, and dasabuvir, call your doctor.

 - you should know that ombitasvir, paritaprevir, ritonavir, and dasabuvir may decrease the effectiveness of hormonal contraceptives (birth control pills, patches, rings, implants, injections, and intrauterine devices).
-Use another form of birth control while you are taking ombitasvir, paritaprevir, ritonavir, and dasabuvir and for 2 weeks after you stop taking it.
+Use another form of birth control while you are taking ombitasvir, paritaprevir, ritonavir, and dasabuvir and for 2 weeks after your final dose.
 Talk to your doctor about types of birth control that will work for you during and after your treatment with ombitasvir, paritaprevir, ritonavir, and dasabuvir.

 What special dietary instructions should I follow?